logstream/puppet-kafka/README.md

 kafka::limits_nofile: 65536
 ```

 The next example shows how to deploy multiple Kafka brokers per machine.
-This is not a recommended setup for
+This is not a recommended setup for production
-production but helpful during development and testing.
-In this example, the brokers connect to the ZooKeeper server
-`zookeeper1`.
-The important aspect of such a multi-broker setup is that for each you define unique settings for
+but helpful during development and testing.
+The important aspect of such a multi-broker setup is that for each you
-configuration parameters such as the broker id, certain files and directories, TCP ports, etc.  In a normal Kafka setup
+define unique settings for configuration parameters such as the broker id, certain files and directories, TCP ports, etc.
-(i.e.  one broker per machine) you can normally safely rely on the default values for those settings, which will result
+In a normal Kafka setup (i.e.  one broker per machine) you can normally safely rely on the default values for those
-in a much simpler and shorter Hiera configuration.
+settings, which will result in a much simpler and shorter Hiera configuration.

 ```yaml
 ---